 Hospitality worker's guide

-Whether you're looking for work or already have a job lined up, our Working in Hospitality guide is definitely worth a read.
+For background to New Zealand tourism and hospitality, our Working in Hospitality guide is definitely worth a read.

 It covers how our industry is different to what you might be used to, health and safety requirements, Kiwi slang and much more.